 - When sharing your information, we may do so electronically.

 Other activities permitted or required by law

 We may use or disclose PHI for other important activities permitted or required by law, with or without your authorization.
 These include:

 - Required by Law – We may use or disclose PHI to the extent such use or disclosure is required by law and it complies with and is limited to the requirements of that law.
-We use and disclose PHI for certain law enforcement purposes and in response to official subpoenas, court orders, discovery requests and other legal process.
+We may use and disclose PHI for workers’ compensation claims and certain law enforcement purposes and in response to official subpoenas, court orders, discovery requests and other legal process.
 In addition, we use and disclose PHI in connection with health oversight activities (e.g., government audits of our compliance with certain laws and regulations; oversight of government-funded health benefits programs) and for certain health and safety concerns.

-- Research – We use and disclose PHI in connection with research performed by Biotheranostics and by researchers outside Biotheranostics.
+- Research – We use and disclose PHI in connection with research performed by us and by researchers outside Biotheranostics.
 This research generally is subject to the oversight of an Institutional Review Board.
 In most cases, while PHI may be used to help prepare a research project or to contact you to ask whether you want to participate in a study, it will not be further disclosed for research without your authorization.
 Sometimes, however, where permitted under federal law and institutional policy, and approved by an Institutional Review Board or a privacy board, PHI may be used or disclosed.
 In addition, PHI may be used or disclosed to compile limited or de-identified data sets that do not include your name, address, social security number or other direct identifiers.
 These data sets may, in turn, be used for research purposes.

 - Family and Friends – Under certain circumstances, we may disclose PHI to family members, other relatives, or close personal friends or others that you identify to the extent it is directly relevant to their involvement with your care or payment related to your care.